SEPIA-Framework/sepia-installation-and-setup/sepia-client-installation/rpi/README.md

 * Optional: Open the CLEXI settings.json file located at `~/clexi/www/sepia/settings.js` to tweak your client (e.g. activate "Hey SEPIA").
 NOTE: please do this AFTER a successful configuration and reboot (previous step)
 * Done.
 Enjoy! :-)

+## Variants

+Choose one of the following variants that fits best to your hardware.

 ## Variant 1: USB Mic - Speakers via audio jack

 Tested with: Raspian Buster, RPi3, RPi4